50to5-Automation-AI/50to5-core/README.md

-# Fifty-Five 🚀
+# Fifty-to-Five 🚀

-Welcome to **Fifty-Five**, an ambitious project aimed at empowering small teams to operate like industry giants through cutting-edge automation and AI.
+Welcome to **Fifty-to-Five**, an ambitious project aimed at empowering small teams to operate like industry giants through cutting-edge automation and AI.
 Our mission is to develop tools that transform a 5-person company into a powerhouse that can compete with companies 50 times their size or more.

 ## Mission 🌟